 Nanny is a State

-After her boyfriend proposes, Summer Pratt (Briana Evigan - Once Upon a Holiday) gets to meet his boss, Travis (Peter Porte - A Gift to Remember) and wife Lily (Ellen Hollman - Sharing Christmas), when they host a surprise engagement party for them.
-It is whilst at the party that Lily asks Summer, who is an interior designer, to make-over the sitting room for her which, when Travis and Lily's nanny suddenly leaves, leads to Summer agreeing to look after their young child Sophie (Sophie Guest - Fatal Defense).
+After her boyfriend proposes, Summer Pratt (Briana Evigan - Once Upon a Holiday) gets to meet his boss, Travis (Peter Porte - A Gift to Remember) and wife, Lily (Ellen Hollman - Sharing Christmas), when they host a surprise engagement party for them.
+It is whilst at the party that Lily asks Summer, who is an interior designer, to make-over the sitting room for her which.
+But when Travis and Lily's nanny suddenly leaves it leads to Summer agreeing to look after their young daughter, Sophie (Sophie Guest - Fatal Defense).
 But Sophie is an unusuals child who doesn't talk much other than to what seems to be an imaginary friend, has burns and cuts on her whilst also sleeps with scissors under her pillow.
-It leads to Summer beginning to wonder what is going on in the home and whether or not Sophie is safe let alone if Travis and Lily are really her parents.
+It leads to Summer beginning to question what is going on in the home and whether or not Sophie is safe let alone if Travis and Lily are really her parents.

 What this all boils down to is that "The Good Nanny" is one of a few recent Lifetime movies which are a cut above the norm thanks to the combination of stronger than normal acting and a storyline which doesn't serve up everything on a plate whilst also having various possibilities for where it is going to go.